 For another super-simple and FAST dessert, make this Chocolate Vegan Mug Cake, one of my most popular recipes!

 Edible cookie dough is bound to become your new favorite no bake dessert because it’s:

-- Dairy free, egg free, and easy to make gluten free.
+- Dairy free, egg free, and easy to make gluten free or even oil free.

 - Made with a handful of pantry-staple ingredients.

 - A one bowl, no bake recipe.
 You can even mix it by hand if you don’t have a mixer!

 - Easier to make than Peanut Butter and Oatmeal Chocolate Chip Cookies.

 - So soft, sweet, and smooth!

 Vegan chocolate chip cookie dough is best eaten right out of the bowl with a spoon but it can also be shaped into balls and refrigerated for quick sweet treats or frozen and added to ice cream!
 No matter how you serve it, you can’t go wrong with this foolproof vegan dessert.

 - All purpose flour – I used regular all purpose flour here, but you can use a gluten free mix or possibly even almond flour, since we aren’t baking the cookies.
 Heat treating flour makes it safe to consume.